-- A Male-to-Micro USB cable to connect your computer to your micro:bit.This is the same cable that is commonly used to connect a smart phone to a computer (make sure that it can transfer data as well as power).
+- A Micro USB cable to connect your computer to your micro: bit.This is the same cable that is commonly used to connect a smartphone to a computer (make sure that it can transfer data as well as power).

-- A Computer running Windows 7 or later, Mac OS X 10.6 or later or Linux
+- A Computer running Windows 7 or later, Mac OS X 10.6 or later, Linux or Chrome OS

 - Access to the Internet